Register

 Gunner Gunners fire long distance screamers at people 5,132 pts

-Posted about 6 years ago by Gunner
+Posted almost 7 years ago by Gunner

 Very spot on.
 Although, if you don't like Wenger for what he's doing, then who should we replace him with?